 Lisa Butler, MS CCC-SLP, QOM

 Lisa is the owner and director of Back Bay Speech Therapy and a Speech-Language Pathologist who works with infants, children, and adults with speech, language, swallowing and literacy disorders.
 Lisa’s passion for helping others in conjunction with her enthusiasm for working with young children has set the core values and standards of Back Bay Speech Therapy.
 Lisa finds it so rewarding to assist her clients and their families in achieving their goals while having fun in the process.

 Lisa has been practicing pediatrics since the start of her career in multiple settings including, acute inpatient, outpatient, and in-home services, working with a variety of congenital and acquired disorders.
 Lisa holds advanced training in PROMPT, Michelle Garcia Winner’s Social Thinking™ program, Lindamood Phoneme Sequencing™ Program (LiPS), Talks Tools, is a Qualified Orofacial Myologist, and is on track to earn her COM (Certified Orofacial Myologist).
-Lisa specializes in articulation and phonological disorders, language disorders in ages 0-5 and pediatric feeding and swallowing, and myofunctional disorders across the lifespan.
+Lisa specializes in articulation and phonological disorders, language disorders in ages 0-5, pediatric feeding and swallowing, and myofunctional disorders across the lifespan.
 She is licensed by the state of Massachusetts and is certified by the American Speech-Language and Hearing Association.
 Lisa received an ACE (Aware for Continuing Education) award from ASHA.

 Lisa holds a Masters of Science in Speech-Language Pathology from Massachusetts General Hospital Institute of Health Professions as well as a Bachelors of Science in Communications Sciences and Disorders from Emerson College in Boston, MA.